Get the 411 on the Taurus pistol recall here so you can take the necessary steps in case you own one!

 - Taurus PT-24/7

-Once the recall period started in fall of 2015, all transactions were held by a third party, rather than Taurus.
+Once the recall period for the pistols started in the fall of 2015, all transactions were held by a third party, rather than Taurus.

 Why Does This Matter?